How Rick and Teresa Denniston Bring Hope to Their Community

 A Mother’s Breaking Point

 Among those who stepped into the food line was a woman who had reached her breaking point.
 “I was just laid off,” she later shared.
 “I have three kids, and my husband is currently in dialysis.
-When they say to find the silver lining, believe me, I was trying hard.
+When they say to find the silver lining, believe me, I was trying hard.”
+She spent weeks convincing herself her family wasn’t struggling enough to seek help.
+But when her children began telling her that dinner wasn’t enough to satisfy their hunger, she knew she had no choice.

 A friend told her about the distribution at the Veterans Memorial Building, and with the last bit of gas in her car, she drove there—only to sit in the parking lot, debating whether she could go through with it.
-“I contemplated staying in the car so no one could see me.
-But I realized I didn’t have that luxury—my gas was already running low.”

 “I saw all of these volunteers, smiling, talking to the other people in line as if they were talking to a friend.
 They weren’t asking questions.
 They weren’t looking at me like I was gross.
 Or making fun of me.
 I had already decided those things would happen, but instead, for the first time in a long time, I was just me—a woman getting groceries to bring home to my family.”